-Many features of the IA-32 system-level architectural are used only by system programmers.
+Many features of the system-level architectural are used only by system programmers.
 However, application programmers may need to read this chapter and the following chapters in order to create a reliable and secure environment for application programs.

 This overview and most subsequent chapters of this book focus on protected-mode operation of the IA-32 architecture.
-IA-32e mode operation, as it differs from protected mode operation, is also described.
+IA-32e mode operation of the Intel 64 architecture, as it differs from protected mode operation, is also described.

-All IA-32 processors enter real-address mode following a power-up or reset (see Chapter 9, "Processor Management and Initialization").
+All Intel 64 and IA-32 processors enter real-address mode following a power-up or reset (see Chapter 9, "Processor Management and Initialization").
 Software then initiates the switch from real-address mode to protected mode.
 If IA-32e mode operation is desired, software also initiates a switch from protected mode to IA-32e mode.